Noa-Trachez/Octopus/README.md

 This document specifies the different variables that must be present in `group_vars/all.yml`.

-To launch this playbook, you do not need to take any additional steps, as everything (from the inventory file to the roles) is configured by these variables.
+To launch the playbook, you do not need to take any additional steps, as everything (from the inventory file to the roles) is configured by these variables.

 ## !!
 Important !!